Soaking Whole Grains: A Traditional Recipe

 Whole grains have been a principal food for thousands of years and are close to being a nutritionally complete food as they are rich in amino acids, carbohydrates, fiber, minerals, vitamins, and fat.

-This ancient food strengthens us body with a warm, slow burning kind of energy and grain tastes pretty good too!
-We top ours with cultured butter, pesto, and hemp seeds!
+This ancient food strengthens the body with a warm, slow burning kind of energy and grain tastes pretty good too!
+We top ours with cultured butter, pesto, and sprinkling of hemp seeds.

-Unfortunately, grains also contain enzyme inhibitors and toxins – such as phytates, tannins, and goitrogens – that harm the body, especially the lining of the digestive tract; extending from mouth to the anus.
+Unfortunately, grains also contain enzyme inhibitors and toxins – such as phytates, tannins, and goitrogens – that can harm the body, especially the lining of the digestive tract; extending from mouth to the anus.